 - 1/4 teaspoon celery salt

-- Place bulgur in a small bowl; cover with boiling water.
-Cover and let stand for 30 minutes or until water is absorbed.
+- Place bulgur in a bowl; stir in boiling water.
+Let stand, covered, 25-30 minutes or until most of the water is absorbed.

-- In a large serving bowl, combine the tomatoes, cucumber, parsley, onions, mint, salt, dill and celery salt.
-Combine lemon juice and oil; pour over vegetable mixture and toss to coat.
-Stir in bulgur.
-Cover and refrigerate for at least 4 hours before serving.
+- In a large bowl, combine cucumber, tomatoes and fresh herbs.
+In a small bowl, mix dressing ingredients.
+Pour over salad and toss to coat.
+Stir in bulgur; refrigerate, covered at least 4 hours before serving.
 Yield: 10 servings.

 Originally published as Tabbouleh in Light & Tasty October/November 2006, p53